thegrumpys/odop/docs/Help/DesignTypes/spring_oview.md

-For materials not contained in the materials table (PROP\_CALC\_METHOD=2 or 3), ODOP:Spring does not have enough information available to directly calculate cycle life and so the CYCLE\_LIFE variable is set to zero.
+For materials not contained in the materials table (PROP\_CALC\_METHOD=2 or 3), ODOP:Spring does not have enough information available to directly calculate cycle life and so the CYCLE\_LIFE variable is set to "NaN", an abbreviation for "Not a Number".
 In this case, the FS\_CYCLE\_LIFE variable described here can be used to get some indication of a design's life in a specific cyclic application.

 The user may select